hphelion/documentation/moonshot/manage.administration-dashboard.manage-moonshot-chassis-tab.md

  * Click refresh to view the refreshed Chassis data.<br>
 The Force Refresh option takes a minute to complete.
 During this time you will be unable to perform any action on the cartridge or the nodes.

-**Note**: By default, the chassis data gets refreshed every 30 minutes.
+**Note**: By default, the chassis data is refreshed every 30 minutes.

 ###Table View####